JFLandrigan/eagles/README.md

 When ```unsupervised_tuner.find_optimal_clusters()``` with K-Means or Agglomerative Clustering is used the following metrics can be used to find the "optimal" or "suggested "number of clusters however thorough analysis should be performed.

 - "max_sil" : After generating models based on the range of cluster numbers desired the algorithm will pick the optimal number of clusters as the number of  clusters which resulted in the highest max silhouette score.
-- "knee_wss"  :  After generating models based on the range of cluster numbers desired the ```KneeLocator()``` method used (provided by the Knee package) to find the "elbow" or point at which increasing the number of clusters does not significantly decrease the amount of within cluster variability.
+- "knee_wss"  :  After generating models based on the range of cluster numbers desired the ```KneeLocator()``` method used (provided by the kneed package) to find the "elbow" or point at which increasing the number of clusters does not significantly decrease the amount of within cluster variability.

 Note the DBSCAN algorithm uses internal methods to find the optimal number of clusters.